hdvanegasm/sealclub-artifacts/README.md

 In this repository, you will find all the artifacts for the paper "SealClub:
 Computer-aided Paper Document Authentication".
-Those artifacts were used in Section 5 to evaluate the performance of our solution.
+Those artifacts were used in Section 4.2 and Section 5.
 The organization of the repository is as follows:
 - The `OriginalDocuments` folder contains all the documents used in the evaluation of the work.
 The folder will contain files named as `<index>-<version>.jpg`.
 The version will be `a` or `b`; the former is the